Model-Advantage and Value-Aware Models for Model-Based Reinforcement Learning: Bridging the Gap in Theory and Practice: Introduction

 \section{Introduction}

 Reinforcement Learning (RL), with its many success stories \citep{mnih2015human, silver2016mastering, silver2017mastering, levine2016end, gu2016continuous}, has emerged as a promising learning paradigm.
 These milestones are largely due to model-free RL approaches that come at a significant price in terms of sample efficiency.
-In fields like robotics or healthcare, obtaining large amounts of data is both impractical and expensive, making these methods ill-suited despite their successes in complex game environments. \nm{As a result}, the alternate \nm{data-efficient} approach of Model-based Reinforcement Learning (MBRL), \nm{has become an increasingly important direction for the research community}.
-However, the focus on \nm{\emph{model accuracy}} along with the inability to learn \emph{useful} models that \nm{lead to} optimal behaviour has limited the scope of MBRL approaches.
+In fields like robotics or healthcare, obtaining large amounts of data is both impractical and expensive, making these methods ill-suited despite their successes in complex game environments. \nm{As a result}, the alternate \nm{data-efficient} approach of Model-based Reinforcement Learning (MBRL), \nm{has become an increasingly important direction for the research community}. \ak{However, the \nmi{status quo} of model learning is confined to mimicking real world data as opposed to learning representations that can induce optimal behavior; thereby reducing the scope of current MBRL approaches.}

 Traditional MBRL approaches seek to accurately learn the dynamics of the environment and in practice, employ maximum likelihood estimation (MLE) to achieve this -- \nm{\ie} minimizing the KL divergence between predicted and observed next state \nm{distributions}. \nm{A drawback of this approach is the issue of an objective mismatch between the model-learning objective and the ultimate purpose of using the model to find an optimal policy \citep{wang2019benchmarking, lambert2020objective}}.
 More recent research in MBRL has focused on efforts to overcome these shortcomings -- including optimizing for auxiliary objectives \citep{lee2020context, nair2020goal, tomar2021model}, augmenting model-learning with exploration strategies \citep{janner2019trust, kidambi2020morel}, meta-learning to closely intertwine the two objectives \citep{nagabandi2018learning} and introducing inductive biases to the model-learning objective \citep{lu2020dynamics}.
-However, these MBRL approaches still employ MLE to learn the dynamics as an intermediate step.
+However, these MBRL approaches still employ MLE.